christofferkolmodin/gung-product-list/README.md

 Angular web application that allows users to browse, filter, and sort products.

-According to assignment specifications:
+According to extra assignment specifications:

+  In src/app/components/product-list/product-list.component.ts:

-   getCategories() is called from line 80, in the method ngOnInit(), if wanting to change to getAlotOfCategories() instead
+   getCategories() is called from line 80, in the method ngOnInit(), if wanting to use getAlotOfCategories() instead

    getProduct(id) is called from line 125, in the method extractProducts(category),
-      if wanting to change to use getRandomProduct(id) together with getCategories()
+      if wanting to exchange it with getRandomProduct(id) to use alongside getCategories()

 ---